rija/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 | remote_private_ip   | staging | Private IP address of staging server |
 | remote_public_ip    | live | Public IP address of live server |
 | remote_private_ip   | live | Private IP address of live server |

-This is for running a secure Docker engine on the production instance so that the Docker API is secured over TCP and we know we are communicating with the correct server and not a malicious impersonation.
+This is for running a secure Docker engine on the AWS EC2 server so that the Docker API is secured over TCP and we know we are communicating with the correct server and not a malicious impersonation.
 We also need to authenticate the client with TLS so only clients using the client certificates